4 days tour from Marrakech to Merzouga

 Day 1: Marrakech to Dades Valley

-Meet your pilot at 8 a.m. at riad/Hotel in the Dades Valley via the Tizi N-Tichkas Pass (2260 m) in the High Atlas Mountains, departing from Marrakech.
+On the first day of our 4 days tour from Marrakech to Merzouga, you will Meet your driver at 8 a.m. at riad/Hotel in the Dades Valley via the Tizi N-Tichkas Pass (2260 m) in the High Atlas Mountains, departing from Marrakech.
 You can enjoy from Marrakech to Ouarzazate the picturesque route, stunning landscapes of various colors along the way and Berber villages.
 The old Kasbah of Ait Benhaddou Kasbah, namely UNESCO, you will find free time to visit here You will have a stroll around the famous Moroccan architecture of the Kasbahs and lunch.
 Then, through the interesting Skoura, you go to the green Dades valley and the town of roses.
 The Dades valley dinner and overnight.

 Day 2: Dades Valley to Merzouga